RTongit/WeatherApp/README.md

 This project is open-source and available under the MIT License.

 ## Contact
-For any questions or suggestions, feel free to contact [your email or GitHub link].
+For any questions or suggestions, feel free to contact [rohantamuli27@gmail.com].